-- After the 12 hour start-up period, the Sensor can be worn for up to 10 days. - Some individuals may be sensitive to the adhesive that keeps the Sensor attached to the skin.
-If you notice significant skin irritation around or under your Sensor, remove the Sensor and stop using the FreeStyle Libre System.
-Contact your health care professional before continuing to use the FreeStyle Libre System.
+- The Sensor can be worn for up to 14 days. - Some individuals may be sensitive to the adhesive that keeps the Sensor attached to the skin.
+If you notice significant skin irritation around or under your Sensor, remove the Sensor and stop using the System.
+Contact your health care professional before continuing to use the System.

 - Intense exercise may cause your Sensor to loosen due to sweat or movement of the Sensor.
-Remove and replace your Sensor if it starts to loosen and follow the instructions to select an appropriate application site. - Do not reuse Sensors.
+Remove and replace your Sensor if it starts to loosen and follow the instructions to select an appropriate application site. - The System uses all available glucose data to give you readings so you should scan your Sensor at least once every 8 hours for the most accurate performance.
+Scanning less frequently may result in decreased performance. - Do not reuse Sensors.
 The Sensor and Sensor Applicator are designed for single use.
 Reuse may result in no glucose readings and infection.
 Not suitable for re-sterilization.
 Further exposure to irradiation may cause inaccurate results. - If a Sensor breaks inside your body, call your health care professional.